DiaztMF/NotesAPP/README.md

 This project requires the following dependencies:

-- **Programming Language:** HTML
+- **Programming Language:** Javascript
 - **Package Manager:** Npm

 ### Installation

-Build NotesAPP from the source and intsall dependencies:
+Build NotesAPP from the source and install dependencies:

 1. **Clone the repository:**